Benchmarks

 Current reading

-CodecMapperis already competitive on small messages and medium nested-record contracts.System.Text.Jsonstill leads on string-heavy and numeric-heavy workloads.Newtonsoft.Jsonis slower across the whole current matrix.- Decode on wider numeric and string-heavy payloads is still the most obvious performance gap.
+CodecMapperis already competitive on small messages and stays reasonably close on medium nested-record serialize workloads.System.Text.Jsonstill leads on string-heavy and numeric-heavy workloads.Newtonsoft.Jsonis slower across the whole current matrix.- Decode on wider nested, numeric-heavy, and string-heavy payloads is still the most obvious performance gap.

 How to use this